LumenResearch/heatmappy/README.md

     colours='default',  # 'default' or 'reveal'
                         # OR a matplotlib LinearSegmentedColorMap object
                         # OR the path to a horizontal scale image (like that found at src/default.png)
-    grey_heatmapper='PySide'  # The object responsible for drawing the points
+    grey_heatmapper='PIL'  # The object responsible for drawing the points
-                              # Currently only a PySide implementation is available
+                           # Pillow used by default, 'PySide' option available if installed
 )
 ```

 # Coming soon

-- Alternatives to PySide for drawing points
 - Video heatmaps